vikkio88/alicarti/README.md

     - [ ] Trigger remotely
 - [ ] incremental state update
 - [x] Decide where to put name on client
+- [ ] Check if Client is already in room if it is reject it

 ## FE
 - [ ] Global State for Connection and Room mgmt.